Start getting travel rewards with the Amex AIR MILES Platinum Card now

 AIR MILES is a pretty well-known, but quite misused.
 Like ALL rewards programs, avoid any use other than for travel to maximize their value, this is the most basic rule.
 But even when used as simple Cash Rewards (fixed-value points), AIR MILES can still be worthwhile.

-The new Welcome Bonus offer launched October 21st is very interesting (50% higher than the previous one) and in terms of travel benefits, you get what amounts to a 25% discount on an AIR MILES flight reward every calendar year (short-haul roundtrips within North America are often the best sweet spot of the AIR MILES award chart).
+This regular welcome bonus is less appealing but in terms of travel benefits, you get what amounts to a 25% discount on an AIR MILES flight reward every calendar year (short-haul roundtrips within North America are often the best sweet spot of the AIR MILES award chart).

 The card also has a good earn rate on the groceries, restaurants, drinks, transit, and gas categories.